 Do you prefer to grind your own beans?
 Coffee grinders, which we cover in their own report, are available as stand-alone units or as a built-in component of grinder-brewer combos.
 The latter are more convenient, and take up less storage space, but coffee purists often prefer the control that a separate grinder offers them

-Measure your cabinets.
-Some coffee makers are taller, requiring more clearance between countertops and the bottom of your cabinets.
+Measure your countertop clearance.
+Some coffee makers are taller, requiring more space between your countertop and the bottom of your cabinets.
+Also, if you're looking at a coffee maker with the reservoir is on top, be sure to add in the clearance it needs to open properly.
 If your coffee maker is too tall to fit, you'll need to determine where you'll store it when it's not in use.

 Is a manual coffee maker right for you?
-If flavor is your top priority, and you don't mind taking extra time to produce the perfect cup of joe, you might consider a specialty coffee maker, like the Aerobie AeroPress (*Est. $30).
-LifeHacker.com says these manual coffee-press gadgets allow for the most control over each necessary variable to extract the most flavor from ground coffee beans.
+If flavor is your top priority, and you don't mind taking extra time to produce the perfect cup of Joe, you might consider a specialty one-cup coffee maker, which we cover in their own report.
+Many coffee devotees say these manual coffee-press gadgets allow for the most control over each necessary variable to extract the most flavor from ground coffee beans.